kirstyrose/facebookFeed/README.md

 	});

-Entering your user, access token and secret will override the config information.
+This will override the config information.

 	var config = {
 		// key/value